Diagnosis and Practical Solutions for Wellbore Fluid and Heat Flow Problems

 This course is designed for production, reservoir and flow-assurance engineers who are involved in the development of oil or gas reserves and the simulation of integrated systems.

-Participants should have moderate experience or exposure to the topic.
 Attendees need to bring a laptop to class.
+Participants should have moderate experience or exposure to the topics.

 Rashid Hasan is a professor of petroleum engineering at Texas A & M University at College Station, Texas.
 He has 30 years of teaching, consulting, and research experience in many areas, including fluid and heat flow modeling in wellbores, and pressure-transient testing.
 He has also worked with NASA on various aspects of multiphase flow and thermo-hydraulic transients.
 He has published extensively, and is a co-author of the SPE book, Fluid Flow and Heat Transfer in Wellbores.
 Hasan has served on various SPE committees, including editorial review for SPE Projects, Facilities & Construction and SPE Journal, and was the recipient of 2011 SPE Production and Operations Award.

-Hasan earned his MS and PhD in chemical engineering from University of Waterloo, Canada.
+Hasan earned his MSc and PhD in chemical engineering from University of Waterloo, Canada.